 KCC conducted a member survey and targeted key informant interviews to evaluate "what was working and what wasn't" in regards to our structure.
-Through this dialogue, we realized that our structure did not provide an opportunity to productively and efficiently address priority areas of the Cancer Action Plan - so we made changes.
-We had originally focused workgroups on areas of the cancer continuum (Prevention, Early Detection, Treatment and Care, and Quality of Life); however, they were too broad and too diverse to effectively implement priority objectives and strategies.
+Through this dialogue, we realized that our structure did not provide an opportunity to productively and efficiently address priority areas of the cancer plan - so we made changes.
+We had originally focused workgroups on areas of the cancer continuum (prevention, early detection, treatment and care, and quality of life); however, they were too broad and too diverse to effectively implement priority objectives and strategies.
 We took the bold step to reorganize our workgroups around topical areas that were both timely and data driven.
 By listening to our members, we learned what their organizations needed to stay engaged - targeted, topical, and timely workgroups.
-This Habit is ongoing - we regularly poll our members, both formally and informally, as to "what is working and what isn't," and maintain a willingness to be flexible in our coalition structure.
+This habit is ongoing; we regularly poll our members, both formally and informally, as to "what is working and what isn't," and maintain a willingness to be flexible in our coalition structure.

 One specific example of this process was KCC's decision to prioritize colorectal cancer screening.
 In order to take advantage of time-sensitive opportunities that required state-level communication, coordination, and collaboration, KCC developed a statewide KCC Colon Cancer Committee.
 Meeting monthly for six years built trust among our organizations, creating space for difficult conversations when necessary.
-As time passed, a CRC screening program began to require more time and attention from our KCC Committee members.
-We decided that in order to maximize limited time and resources, our Committee should take a hiatus.
-As a group, we decided to dedicate all our energies to supporting the state screening program and its outreach and education efforts, and our KCC Colon Cancer committee did not meet for two years.
-But remember - flexibility is key!
+As time passed, a CRC screening program began to require more time and attention from our KCC committee members.
+We decided that in order to maximize limited time and resources, our committee should take a hiatus.
+As a group, we decided to dedicate all our energies to supporting the state screening program and its outreach and education efforts, and our KCC Colon Cancer Committee did not meet for two years.
+But remember, flexibility is key!
 When funding for the state screening program vanished, the need for a convening of colon cancer partners resurfaced, and the KCC Colon Cancer Committee was easily reassembled.
-We held a strategic planning retreat to reinvigorate the membership and redefine our Committee's objectives.
-We decided to meet bi-monthly instead of monthly, a minor structural accommodation that served us well.
+We held a strategic planning retreat to reinvigorate the membership and redefine our committee's objectives.
+We decided to meet bimonthly instead of monthly, a minor structural accommodation that served us well.